NUWCDIVNPT/stig-manager/docs/_build/html/_sources/reference/index.rst.txt

             * Status Label - Saved, Submitted, Accepted, or Rejected (Depends on Collection Settings.)
             * Status Text - Contextual text describing status change.
 Most often used when a Review is "Rejected" and requires further work by the original Evaluator.

-          * In order to be Submitted, the Evaluation must meet the requirements set for that Collection.
+          * In order to be Submitted, the Evaluation must have a Result of "Not A Finding," "Not Applicable," or "Open," and must meet any additional requirements set for that Collection.
 Hover over the ``(?)`` symbol for submission requirements.
           * In order to be Rejected, the Owner must specify a Return Comment, providing direction to the Evaluator.

     	Each Review maintains a History, which is available to the User in the Review Resources panel.
 Contextual data such as the User who evaluated the Rule, the user who set the Status of a Review, and timestamps for those actions are also collected.